Sequoia Heritage, Stripe and others invest $200M in African fintech Wave at $1.7B valuation – TechCrunch

 Wave, a U.S. and Senegal-based mobile money provider, has raised $200 million in Series A round of funding.
 The investment is the largest-ever Series A round for the region, and it values Wave at $1.7 billion.

-Four big-name backers jointly led the round — Sequoia Heritage, a private investment fund and a subsidiary of Sequoia; Founders Fund; payments upstart Stripe; and Ribbit Capital.
-Others in the round include existing investor Partech Africa and Sam Altman, the former CEO of Y Combinator and current CEO of OpenAI.
+Four big-name backers jointly led the round — Sequoia Heritage, an endowment-style fund and a separate entity that operates independently under the Sequoia brand; Founders Fund; payments giant Stripe; and Ribbit Capital.
+Others in the round include existing investors Partech Africa and Sam Altman, the former CEO of Y Combinator and current CEO of OpenAI.

 The mobile money market in sub-Saharan Africa is growing exponentially.
 This past year, up to $500 billion has moved through the accounts of 300 million active mobile money users in the region.
 But despite being one of the largest alternative financial infrastructures known globally, this represents only a fraction of the overall market.

-Note: Update: A previous version of this article stated that Sequoia Heritage is a private investment fund and a subsidiary of Sequoia Capital.
-However, that’s not the case as the firm is an endowment-style fund and a separate entity that operates independently under the Sequoia brand.